SCCA Network News, Issue 8 Fall 2010

 In addition to comprehensive health services, Sea Mar offers a wide variety of nutritional, nursing and assisted-living, affordable housing, child development, cultural, and educational services.

 Sea Mar Community Health Centers

 Dr. Patrick Gemperline is the site supervisor for Sea Mar’s family medicine residency.
-As a Joint Commission on Accrediation of Healthcare Organziation (JACHO)-accredited institution, Sea Mar utilizes an on-going quality-improvement process in which residents are included.
+As a Joint Commission on Accredition of Healthcare Organzation (JACHO)-accredited institution, Sea Mar utilizes an on-going quality-improvement process in which residents are included.
 Residents selected must demonstrate academic excellence, leadership, and interest in serving Spanish-speaking, low-income, and minority populations.

 Dr. Gemperline also coordinates OB training for first-year residents, and is the advanced life support obstetrics (ALSO) course director and faculty member.

 Dr. Gemperline is fully committed to the mission of community health centers and is proud of Sea Mar’s philosophy to provide quality, comprehensive medical care to all people, regardless of ability to pay.
 He continues to see patients daily and speaks English and Spanish, enabling him to serve a burgeoning Latino population in Seattle and King County.